Endpoints

 - To overwrite the default constructing of the external url from the provided

-option the Federation Entity Collection Endpoint is configured.
-This is a
+Under the entity_collection option the Federation Entity Collection Endpoint is configured.
+This endpoint follows a

 This endpoint is optional.